SamsidParty/TopNotify/README.md

 - Windows 11 (All Versions)
 - Windows 10 23H2+ (Requires WebView2 Runtime)

-Earlier versions of windows 10 may work, but are not officially supported.
+Earlier versions of Windows 10 may work, but are not officially supported.

 # Download 📦